-Stewarding the Fairhaven Park trail system we have utilized for years for the Traverse by removing invasive species, rerouting trails to improve access and restoring wetland habitat through native plantings.
+Stewarding the Fairhaven Park trail system by removing invasive species, rerouting trails to improve access and restoring wetland habitat through native plantings.

 Recreation Northwest became Park Stewards for Fairhaven Park in 2014.
 We chose this particular park due to the impact we have with the trail run leg of our Bellingham Traverse.
 We were quickly propelled into taking on a long-term project for the health of the forest and the benefit of our community.